tartley/flyinghigh-opengl-from-python/deck/presentation.rst

-The idea of this talk is that I will show (or at least mention) *all* of the code you need to add on top of this minimal canonical OpenGL loop.
+The idea of this talk is that I will show (or at least mention) *all* of the code you need to add on top of this minimal OpenGL loop.
 I want to demonstrate that producing pretty graphics is quite easy, and can be done with a surprisingly small amount of code.
 I want you to leave here enthused to generate your own virtual sculptures and animations, and maybe build on that to produce simple but effective graphics engines for games.